KeremAR/DevOps-Cheat/Docker/docker-readme.md

 ### Docker Compose Commands
 - `docker-compose up -d` → Runs multiple containers defined in a Compose file.

+## Docker Networking

+Docker uses networks to manage and isolate communication between containers, and between containers and the outside world.

 ## Docker Engine and System

+The Docker Host runs the Docker Engine, which includes the Docker Daemon.

+### Docker Daemon (`dockerd`)
+-   The core background service that runs on the Docker Host.
+-   Listens for Docker API requests (from the client via CLI or REST API) and manages Docker objects.
+-   Handles the building, running, and distribution of Docker containers.
+-   Manages images, containers, namespaces, networks, storage volumes, plugins, and add-ons.
+-   Docker daemons can also communicate with other daemons to manage Docker services.

 ### Docker Engine cgroups
 Docker Engine uses the following cgroups: